David-Else/developer-workstation-setup-script-debian/README.md

 ## Installation

-Before running the setup script, follow these steps to install Debian 13 and configure the desktop environment:
+Before running the setup scripts, follow these steps to install Debian 13:

 1. Install a fresh copy of Debian 13 from the ISO.